What are babies doing at 3-4 months?

 Your baby is busy learning about emotions and communication.
 They’re starting to link what you say to your facial expressions.
 Your baby loves your face, but they might find new faces interesting too.
 Your baby also knows your voice and will turn their head to you when they hear you.

-Any extra crying and fussing usually settles around 12-16 weeks.
+Any extra crying and fussing usually settles at 12-16 weeks.

 Your baby loves playing with objects and might also look closely at objects and shake them.
 And now that your baby is using their hands and fingers more, your baby might stare at and play with their own hands too.